aleksati/hardanger-fiddle-performance-analysis/README.md

 ## Further work suggestions
 * when changing the beat onset and durations, we only do so in one place.
 If the beat being adjusted is part of a repeating motif (harmonic pattern), maybe a good idea would be to make the local change propegate to all instances of the motif.
 So all instances of the repeating motif would be subjected to the same changes.

-* Have one button (feature) that instantly quantizes all the beats in the performance to have equal durations based on the total duration of the performance.
-Then, users could try to "recreate" certian performance pattern by adjuting the beats. <br>
+* Have a feature that enables us to instantly quantizes all the beats in the performance to have equal durations (based on the total duration of the performance).
+Then, users could try to "recreate" performance patterns by adjuting the beats. <br>

 *The note ratios are calculated with respects to their associated beat duration.
 The beat ratios are calculated with respect to their associated bar duration. <br>